-Mouthguards in St. Charles, IL
+Mouthguards in Geneva, IL

 It is normal to worry about recent dental implants if you have developed the habit of grinding your teeth.
 It is also normal for a parent to feel nervous about your child falling victim to a sports related injury.
 The solution to both is a custom mouthguard.
 The American Dental Association recommends that athletes wear custom mouthguards for sports to avoid severe injuries.